hashicorp/terraform-provider-azurerm/website/docs/r/media_streaming_policy.html.markdown

 * `allow_persistent_license` - (Optional) All license to be persistent or not.
 Changing this forces a new Streaming Policy to be created.

-* `custom_license_acquisition_url_template` - (Optional) Template for the URL of the custom service delivering licenses to end user players.
-Not required when using Azure Media Services for issuing licenses.
-The template supports replaceable tokens that the service will update at runtime with the value specific to the request.
-The currently supported token values are `{AlternativeMediaId}`, which is replaced with the value of `StreamingLocatorId.AlternativeMediaId`, and `{ContentKeyId}`, which is replaced with the value of identifier of the key being requested.
+* `custom_license_acquisition_url_template` - (Optional) The URL template for the custom service that delivers licenses to the end user.
+This is not required when using Azure Media Services for issuing licenses.
 Changing this forces a new Streaming Policy to be created.

 ---